datahub-project/rfcs/active/1-dataproduct-entity/data-product-entity.md

 See Summary section.

+## Suggested Principles for the Model
+- Start with the slimmest model possible that accomplishes the MVP requirements.
+This will ensure that we broaden the model as we encounter new requirements versus over-designing it too early.

+## MVP Requirements

+TBD

 ## Emerging Consensus (Still up for debate)

 - Data Products are 1:N with DataHub's notion of Datasets both for input and output